-Starting school is a big milestone for every child, (and parent!), so how can you prepare as a family for the first few days?
-We asked Helen, a Key Stage 1 teacher and other parents, what advice would you give your fellow parents with a child about to start school?
+Starting Reception (or P1 in Scotland and N Ireland) is a big milestone for every child (and parent!), so how can you prepare as a family for the first few weeks?
+We asked Helen, a Key Stage 1 teacher, plus other parents, what tips they would give to parents with a child about to start school.

 A little preparation is all that’s needed to ensure anxious moments are kept to a minimum and your child has a happy and memorable start to their school days.
 Here is my advice:"

 A visit to the new school can be a great way to allay any fears or apprehension.
 Showing your child where to go when they arrive on the first day, where their coat peg is, where the toilets are, having a look around their classroom, the school building and showing them where the playground is, will help them have a more confident first day.
 If this isn’t practical, look through the school prospectus or at the school website with your child and chat about where things are.